geometry-in-context/geometry-in-context.github.io-src/content/pages/home.rst

 About the Project
 -----------------

 *Geometry in Context* is a mathematics outreach project funded by the University of Arizona / NASA Space Grant Graduate Fellowship Program in 2014-2015.
-When completed, the project consists of a collection of animated films that demonstrate connections between science, everyday problem-solving, and geometry.
+The project consists of a collection of animated films that demonstrate connections between science, everyday problem-solving, and geometry.

-..
-   figure:: {filename}/images/transf_screenshot.png

-The film *Trigonometry* is designed to introduce students to trigonometric ratios and build understanding of how these ratios are used to solve real-world problems.

-..
-    figure:: {filename}/images/trig_screenshot.png

 Since August of 2014, this site has received visits from people in more than 120 cities and 32 countries.
 If you use these materials in